 Congregated specialized learning environments are also offered to the Kneehill and Wheatland areas.
 The focus is on intensive programming for students identified with severe behavioral (GreenZone/Anchor) or developmental (STRIVE program) challenges.

-A unique, specialized learning opportunity which is available in several Wheatland area schools is Project Hope.
+A unique, specialized learning opportunity that is available in several Wheatland area schools is Project H.O.PE.